emeu17/serverless-google/README.md

 # Serverless Google project

-Right now only contains a test function.
+Contains a test function returning "This is a test route on Google Cloud!"

-baseurl/emeu17-serverless-dev-first    - test route
+baseurl/test    - test route

 # Google Functions